Haschtl/RTOC-Plugins/README.md

 ## List of plugins

+- Template: An example, showing how to create a simple plugin to send data to RTOC

 - DPS5020: Plugin for DPS powersupplies.
 It can monitor all data and you can set Voltage, Current and switch it on/off.
 Uses USB to read data.
 - Funktionsgenerator: Default-plugin of RTOC.
 Generates common signals.
 - holdPeak_VC820: Plugin for VC820 multimeters.
 It can monitor the measured values with correct units.
 Uses USB/Minimalmodbus to read data.